Fellyans (part four)

 Langham’s wife cried out: “Say something!
 Let me be sure!”

 Astonishment achieved a brief hold on higher ground, before a shove of bitter surmise displaced it.
 “They’ve got you collecting bounties, Coral?
 Can’t say that gear becomes you.
-Langham didn’t strike me as any toadier to the Queen’s law, either.
+Langham didn’t either strike me any toadier to the Queen’s law.
 I suppose he left you.”

 “He didn’t.
 He looks after me.”